Doctor of Philosophy in Design

 The program begins with three or four semesters primarily of coursework with some research credit hours, followed by a qualifying exam based on the courses.
 After passing the qualifying exam, the student continues to work on a research proposal that demonstrates sufficient understanding of the research area, a novel significant concept as a basis for Ph.D. research, and well-organized research methods and processes.
 A Ph.D. examination committee will then be formed to approve the proposal during the comprehensive exam.
 Upon completion of the dissertation, the Ph.D. candidate will present the research results to the examination committee for the degree to be granted by the university.

 Coursework: 44 credit hours (including maximum 32 credit hours transferrable from master’s program)

 Dissertation research: 48 credit hours

 48 credit hours

 The research component starts small and grows as the student progresses through his or her candidacy.
 The dissertation created from this work is intended to create a substantial and original contribution to design knowledge.
 Typically, 12 credit hours are earned over the first three terms; the remainder is earned over, at minimum, three additional terms.

 Coursework includes credit hours transferable from the master’s program.
 The maximum credit hours transferrable is 32.
 Classes include full- or half-semester courses selected from the university’s course offerings to complement objectives of the student’s program.
-They include 15 credit hours of required courses and 12 credit hours of elective courses as determined by the adviser.
 Most coursework credits are earned within the first three terms of enrollment.

 |IDN 689||Ph.D.
 Research Seminar (taken twice)||6|